-Micky ScottBey Jones, the Justice Doula, is the Director of Healing Justice with the Southern-based collective Faith Matters Network and an Associate Fellow of Racial Justice with Evangelicals for Social Action.
+Micky ScottBey Jones, the Justice Doula, is an author, speaker & facilitator and the Director of Healing & Resilence Initiatives with the Southern-based collective Faith Matters Network and an Associate Fellow of Racial Justice with Evangelicals for Social Action.
 Find her on Twitter at @iammickyjones

 Posts By This Author